BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 ---
 title: Autonomous Vehicles and bicycles part 1
-subtitle: Why autonomous vehicles have a hard time identifying bicylists and what is being down to counter that
+subtitle: Why autonomous vehicles have a hard time identifying bicyclists and what is being down to counter that
 layout: page
 show_sidebar: false
 menubar: past_articles_menu